THE DOVER WAR MEMORIAL PROJECT

 *Robinson, R. A.

 Ronald Ambrose Robinson was a fourth Engineer Officer, Merchant Navy.
-He died on 24 February 1945, when he was 30, with the Cable Ship Alert.
+Born on 20 April 1914, he died on 24 February 1945, when he was 30, with the Cable Ship Alert.
 He is commemorated on the Tower Hill Memorial.
 Panel 5

 He was the son of Frank and Anne Kathleen Robinson, and the husband of Gwendoline Mabel Robinson, of Littlehampton, Sussex